 Mikey has a rare genetic disorder known as Larsen syndrome, which occurs in about one in 100,000 people.

-First described in 1950 by orthopedic surgeon Joseph Larsen, the condition can lead to dislocations of major joints, foot deformities, abnormal curvature of the spine and other
+First described in 1950 by orthopedic surgeon Joseph Larsen, the condition can lead to dislocations of major joints, foot deformities, abnormal curvature of the spine and other problems.

 It also can soften cartilage in the windpipe, making it difficult to swallow and breathe.
 That explains Mikey's tracheotomy, an opening cut in the front of his neck.